Also known as: quadruped reach, opposite arm leg raise, quadruped extension, opposite limb raise, quadruped core exercise

 How to Do Bird Dog

-1. Set up quadruped: Kneel with hands under shoulders and knees under hips.
-Keep a neutral spine and gaze down to maintain alignment before movement.
+1. Set up quadruped: Kneel on hands and knees with wrists under shoulders and knees under hips; keep a neutral spine and gaze down to align the neck.

-3. Extend arm and leg: Slowly reach right arm forward and left leg back until fully extended, keeping the arm straight and the leg controlled.
+3. Extend opposite limbs: Slowly extend the right arm forward and left leg back until fully extended, keeping hips and shoulders level and avoiding rotation.

 Muscle Groups